brightec/RateTheApp-Android/README.md

 ## Changing the appearance

-#### Changing the title
+#### Changing the title and message

 The title text and appearance can be changed using the *rateTheAppTitleText* and *rateTheAppTitleTextAppearance* attributes.
+The message text and appearance can be changed similarly.

 <img src="images/demoapp-customisedtitle.png" alt="Changing the title" width="400"/>